edward0414/myWeb1.0/_posts/2017-03-19-ContentCopier.markdown

 This is a program coded in C.

-Why?
 When you are copying the contents from a directory to another directory, don't you find it annoying to click through all the directories to reach the destinated directory?
 That is how I felt too!
 Therefore, I made this program in C using function calls I learned to complete the task in command line.

-How?
 To complete copying files action, I utilized fwrite and fread function calls.
 I first opened both the destination and source files using fopen.
-Once it was opened, I read the contents from the source file one byte at a time and then write the contents to the newly created destinated file at the same time.
+Once they were opened, I read the contents from the source file one byte at a time and then write the contents to the newly created destinated file at the same time.

 {% highlight ruby %}
 int copy_file(const char *src, const char *dest) {